Our mission is to educate, advocate and act to protect and enhance San Luis Obispo County natural resources

 Mary Ciesinski, Executive Director of ECOSLO, is a motivated nonprofit professional with business background and experience in the tech industry.
 She is passionate about bringing sustainable organizational practices to nonprofits, elevating them to new levels of community engagement, which allows for operational growth in programs, services, and volunteer needs.
-Mary has a life-long love for and dedication to the environment, and is excited to lead and grow ECOSLO.
+Mary has a life-long love for and dedication to the environment, our collective home.
+When not working at ECOSLO, Mary can be found relaxing at the beach, enjoying a backyard bonfire with friends, or caring for her gardens of veggies, roses, and succulents.